Review | Darksiders Genesis

 First and the only in game animation.
 Kicking demons asses is something that everybody likes.

 As I mentioned, the story follows the development of the events before the first Darksiders game.
 The king of Demons, Lucifer, has his own ideas how to disrupt the natural flow (as much as I can say “natural” in terms of these themes).
 The Council is trying to preserve the Balance and our Horsemen’s are here to support them.
-Lucifer is trying to strengthen his master demons throughout the hell as a part of his plan.
+Lucifer is trying to strengthen his master demons throughout hell as a part of his plan.

 War is rude.
-Well, who wouldn’t be when the only merch is charging you Souls for exchange for the goods?
+Well, who wouldn’t be when the only merch is charging you Souls in exchange for the goods?
 Bastard, after asking us to bring him demon artefacts on each level, like that was not enough.

 As a countermeasure for the Lucifer’s plan, Strife and War have a mission.
 16 (17) to be exact.
 The story follows the turn of events through levels, which for sure is where nostalgia kicks in.
 Unfortunately, there is only one animation when the game starts.
-The rest are artwork type animations which looks like Darskiders comic, followed by some decent audio dubs.
-I miss more animations and I miss having the better story.
+The rest are artwork type animations which look like a Darskiders comic, followed by some decent audio dubs.
+I miss more animations and I miss having a better story.
 The story is just not important in this game, it’s somewhere in the distance, but I guess that’s something that goes alongside of hack ‘n’ slash genre.

 Technical (non)flow and the details

 The worst is definitely the map.
 Oh my god, the map.
 For a hack ‘n’ slash game, to create a map where you barely understand in which area you are, but without the actual pointer of your character…What the hell were they thinking?
 And when you do bring the map up, it resides somewhere at your neighbours place – you have to move the focus one million miles to get it where you want it.
-Then we have the wrong counters for collectibles – I have 21 coin while the map casually says 19, then there is that thing where, you know, you just don’t mark what you’ve collected, but randomly!
+Then we have the wrong counters for collectibles – I have 21 coin while the map casually says 19, then there is that thing where, you know, the game just don’t mark what you’ve collected, but randomly!
 Oh man, that is just so much fun.
 Really, what the hell guys?

 So, you will hate the camera.
 I’m sure of it.
 In half of the situations you will be behind some object and trying to make your way through only by using the shadow of your character.
 The lack of rotation function would be bearable if they did a fine job with the auto rotation.
 But no, denied!
 Some secrets or regular paths are just there where you don’t see squat further than the edge.